ThriveCommunityChurch/ThriveChurchOfficialApp/README.md

 - Fixed a bug where the first note made following installation was not saved properly
 - Fixed application crash for some devices running on iOS 9

+### 1.5.1 - Sept 15, 2017
+- Fixed the text area on the Notes tab
+- Fixed Translucent Navigation Bars
+- Support Token IDs when emailing support

 ### 1.5  —  August 27, 2017
 - Major UI Overhaul
 - Improvements to the User Experience